Policy and Procedures

 Thankyou for visiting the Melbourne Sportsbikes Riders Policy and Procedures page.

-The MSR was established in 1955 and including the development of the Constitution.
+The MSR was established in 1955 including the development of the Constitution.
 It has remained almost unchanged from that point other than various club name changes, becoming incorporated in 1987 and the admission of associate members.
-It is a testament to the skill and foresight of the original authors.
+It is a testament to the skill and foresight of the original committee.

 A key part of the Constitution is the Road Rules.
 These also have remained almost unchanged since inception, only dating slightly.
 The Road Rules provide general notes on how Club rides are conducted, rules based on common sense, and some procedures that facillitate smooth running of the rides.
 The rules are for the benefit of all riders.